rija/docker-nginx-fpm-caches-wordpress/README.md

 docker pull rija/docker-nginx-fpm-caches-wordpress
 ```

-That is optional as well.
-You can let Docker pull the image on-demand whenever you want to run the container.
+That is optional as well but it is useful for updating the local image to a more recent version.
+You can let Docker pull the image on-demand whenever you want to run a new container.

 ### How to run a Wordpress container (Method 1)